elianortega/firebase_app_toolkit/flutter_app_example/packages/app_ui/README.md

-# Flutter News Example UI
+# Flutter App Example UI

-A UI Toolkit for Flutter News
+A UI Toolkit for Flutter App